 1 large shallot, thinly sliced

 1 T. Herbs de Provence (or 1 T. each of chopped fresh rosemary and chopped fresh sage)

 1/2 t.
 Kitchen Bouquet (for coloring)

-1 T. cognac
+1 T. Cognac

 Kosher salt and coarse ground black pepper to taste

-Heat chicken broth in small sauce pan, stir in the Better Than Bouillon until dissolved.
+Heat chicken broth in a small saucepan, stir in the Better Than Bouillon until dissolved.
 In a large sauté pan, melt butter over medium heat.
 Add sliced onion and shallot; sauté 10 minutes.
-Add herbs de Provence, a couple of grinds of black pepper, 1 t. kosher salt and sauté until onions are golden, about 10 more minutes.
+Add herbs de Provence, a couple of grinds of black pepper, 1 t.
+Kosher salt and sauté until onions are golden, about 10 more minutes.
 Sprinkle flour over onions, incorporate well, and stir for about 3 minutes to lessen the flour flavor.
 Carefully pour in the hot chicken broth.
 Stir in the Kitchen Bouquet and cognac.
 Boil uncovered until gravy thickens, stirring often, about 4-5 minutes.
 Season to taste with salt and coarse ground black pepper.